 Regardless of where you decide to work, this article — divided into four easy to read sections — probably provides the most complete information on repurposing jewelry you'll find anywhere online.

-1. Case studies: Take quick look at examples of our old wedding redesign and custom jewelry from old jewelry projects.
+1. Case studies: Take a quick look at examples of our old wedding redesign and custom jewelry from old jewelry projects.

 2. How do we redesign old jewelry into new?
 Enter our studio to how we redesign jewelry and make old wedding rings into a new wedding ring.

 3. Costing $$$: What will your jewelry redesign project cost?
 Some of our redesign old jewelry project have a fixed price, while for others you'll have to contact me for a quote.
 The good news is, we have ideas to cut costs!